 I never believed I’d be one of those girls who ate whatever they wanted and embraced their healthy bodies.
 I also never tried.
 There was no click, no “magical pill” to cure me.
 I made a conscious decision to change my life, and worked at it.
 Now I’m a real person.
 I have hopes and dreams.
 I have real relationships.
 I go out and socialize.
 I care about important things instead of how many calories I ate for lunch or how much I weigh.
 People don’t pity me anymore, they want to be friends with me.
 None of this would be possible if I hadn’t gotten rid of my eating disorder.
 So, as a dear friend of mine once told me: You have a choice.
 Miserable sick little girl who misses out on everything.
 Or real girl who LIVES.
 Try it.

 Kristina Saffran graduated from Harvard College with a bachelors degree in psychology in May of 2014.
-She is currently working as a research coordinator in the department of psychiatry at Stanford, investigating online interventions for college students struggling with eating disorders.
+She is currently working as a research coordinator in the department of psychiatry at Stanford, and as the part time development director for Project HEAL.
 Kristina hopes to pursue her PhD in clinical psychology and go on to treat people with eating disorders.